cairo-book/cairo-book/src/ch02-02-data-types.md

 #### Byte Array Strings

+`ByteArray` strings in Cairo are represented as a combination of an array of byte31 words and a pending `felt252` word.
+The pending word is a placeholder for words that has not been fully accumulated 31 bytes of data.
+When the pending word accumulates exactly 31 bytes, it's automatically converted to a byte31.
+This structure allows for efficient building and manipulation of ByteArrays.
+The conversion between byte31 and felt252 words are handled internally and is hidden from Cairo developers, who can interact with `ByteArray` as if it were a simple sequence of bytes.

-With the `ByteArray` struct added in Cairo 2.4.0, you are not limited to 31 characters anymore.
-These `ByteArray` strings are written in double quotes like in the following example:
+Unlike short strings, ByteArray strings allow you to write beyond 31 characters and they are written in double quotes:

 ```cairo
 {{#rustdoc_include ../listings/ch02-common-programming-concepts/no_listing_10_short_string_type/src/lib.cairo:8:8}}